 Swivel Hose Available

-In consideration of the apt features of 5160 series, the first thing pops up is the added reservoir that promotes heat dissipation and damping.
+Considering the apt features of the 5160 series, the first thing that pops up is the added reservoir that promotes heat dissipation and damping.
 When you drive off roads, the off-road hitches and twitches heat the vehicle.
-Reservoir multiplies the supply of oil and keeps the engine cool.
-This absorber is the representative of modern science ensure the easiest installation to your jeeps, trucks or SUVs.
+The reservoir multiplies the supply of oil and keeps the engine cool.
+This absorber represents modern science to ensure the easiest installation to your jeeps, trucks or SUVs.

-Bilstein 5100 has the largest piston body in its kind thus handling becomes very easy.
-This model also comes with digressive valving system to respond to any changes in roads or in your driving pattern.
-Apparently, 5100 series lacks the super steady off-road driving where it masters the on-road genre.
-To be precise this model works for your day to day safe roads and even inroads with few hitches but not for aggressive driving.
+Bilstein 5100 has the largest piston body of its kind thus handling becomes very easy.
+This model also comes with a digressive valving system to respond to any road changes or driving patterns.
+5100 series lacks the super steady off-road driving where it masters the on-road genre.
+To be precise this model works for your day-to-day safe roads and even inroads with few hitches but not for aggressive driving.

-To prolong the legacy of Bilstein , the 5160 series with its nano tube technology and extended body measure can be your first choice.
+It was designed with a hydraulic-type system which makes installation easier than most other brands out there but if you don’t like how firm or loose the ride feels when you’re driving around then there are two different rebound settings available.
+To prolong the legacy of Bilstein , the 5160 series with its nanotube technology and extended body measure can be your first choice.
 Even you can have 360 degree swivels with the extraordinary banjo fitting.

 - Zinc-plated and remains cool.